bgarlow/oktacar-lambda-book/README.md

-# oktacar-lambda-vehicles
+# oktacar-lambda-book
-Vehicle inventory API for Oktacar demo.
+Booking API for Oktacar demo.
 This Lambda is for demo purposes only, and is designed to work with this custom Lambda Authorizer:

 https://github.com/bgarlow/oktacar-lambda-authorizer.git

+#TODO - update docos below...

 ## Use Case